sjavokhir/mobile-awesome/README.md

 * [bytemask](https://github.com/PatilShreyas/bytemask) - Android Gradle Plugin that masks secret strings for the app in the source code making it difficult to extract from reverse engineering.
 * [imla](https://github.com/desugar-64/imla) - Hardware-Accelerated Real-time Blur Effect for Android Jetpack Compose.
 * [secrets-gradle-plugin](https://github.com/google/secrets-gradle-plugin) - A Gradle plugin for providing your secrets to your Android project.
+* [Balloon](https://github.com/skydoves/Balloon) - 🎈 Modernized and sophisticated tooltips, fully customizable with an arrow and animations for Android.

 ### Android samples
 * [compose-samples](https://github.com/android/compose-samples) - Official Jetpack Compose samples.